daleobrien/maze/README.md

 Requirements
 ===
-For the maze_pdf.py, you will need to install reportlab.
+You will need to install reportlab.

     pip install reportlab